 3. The Derrynane Mass Path

 In olden times in Ireland, Catholic mass was illegal under British rule.
-Catholic priests could be sentences to death for saying mass, and so it was often done in secret.
+Catholic priests could be sentenced to death for saying mass, and so it was often done in secret.
 Mass paths were formed, where people from the community would travel and meet at a discreet location to hold mass at a ‘mass rock’.

 The Derrynane Mass Path was used by residents of Caherdaniel (Co.
 Kerry), with many people rowing in from the island to attend mass.
 There is a 6.3km loop walk which begins at Derrynane House, known as the home of Daniel O’Connell.
 This is fitting as he is famous for his role in Irish Catholic Emancipation.